 Safety Program - An ongoing, well-defined program for the reduction/prevention of employee injuries.
 The costs to administer such a program may include the development/purchase and maintenance of a training program and safety officer/consultant costs.
 Salaries and wages for staff administering the safety program must be based on the hours worked on the safety program (from actual timesheets or time studies).
-These safety program costs should be reported as
+These safety program costs should be reported as Administration Costs.
+Refer to Self-insurance - See Appendix E and 1 TAC Section 355.103(b)(13)(B) for more information.

-Administration Costs.
-Refer to Self-insurance - See Appendix E and 1 TAC Section 355.103(b)(13)(B).
+Self-insurance - See Appendix E and 1 TAC Section 355.103(b)(13)(B) for more information.